absmach/magistrala-docs/docs/opcua.md

 ## Run OPC-UA Server

 The OPC-UA Server is used for connectivity layer.
-It allows various methods to read informations from the OPC-UA server and its nodes.
+It allows various methods to read information from the OPC-UA server and its nodes.
 The current version of the opcua-adapter still experimental and only `Browse` and `Subscribe` methods are implemented.
 [Public OPC-UA test servers](https://github.com/node-opcua/node-opcua/wiki/publicly-available-OPC-UA-Servers-and-Clients) are available for testing of OPC-UA clients and can be used for development and test purposes.

 ## Mainflux OPC-UA Adapter